-The College is now an official Partner School in University of Sydney’s 2017/18 STEM Academy.
+The College is an official Partner School in University of Sydney’s STEM Teacher Enrichment Academy.
 The STEM Academy provides an opportunity for schools to send up to six staff to be trained in how to effectively integrate STEM strategies into the classroom.

 Experts from Sydney University shared their knowledge, and some great resources, that opened their eyes to what is possible when you start to think about how STEM can engage students.
 On the final evening Dr Karl spoke to the group about the immense changes we can expect over the next decade in all sorts of fields like technology, engineering and the climate.
 Reinforcing to all the need to start to think about how we can prepare our students for a rapidly changing world.

-The purpose of the STEM Academy is for each participating school to design a cross-curricular project that will be implemented in 2018.
-We have designed an integrated project that will incorporate Science, Mathematics and Technology subjects for our 7.1 class.
-The focus will be on the Sydney Stingless Bees and the driving question behind the project is, ‘Sustainability: Whose Responsibility?’.
+The purpose of the 2017/18 STEM Academy was for each participating school to design a cross-curricular project that would be implemented in 2018.
+We designed an integrated project that incorporated Science, Mathematics and Technology subjects for our 7.1 class.
+The focus was on the Sydney Stingless Bees and the driving question behind the project was, ‘Sustainability: Whose Responsibility?’.

-This is a pilot project that we are looking to as a possible model for learning that we could implement at the College in the future.
-We are documenting all aspects of the project and much of that documentation can be found on our Youtube Channel.
+This was a pilot project looking at a possible model for learning that we could implement at the College.
+We documented all aspects of the project and much of that documentation can be found on our Youtube Channel.
 Our students also created a website for the STEM Academy to use in their documentation of the program.